General conditions for universality of Quantum Hamiltonians: Introduction

-The technique derived in~\cite{kohler2020translationallyinvariant} to prove universality of 1d Hamiltonians pointed to a connection between universality and complexity.
+In~\cite{kohler2020translationallyinvariant}, the present authors developed a new method of proving universality and used it to construct the first universal models acting in one dimension.
+This new method pointed to a connection between universality and complexity.
 This connection is not entirely surprising.
 Indeed, a rigorous complexity theoretic characterisation of universal Hamiltonians has already been demonstrated in the classical case~\cite{Cubitt:2016}.
 Essentially, \cite{Cubitt:2016} showed that if a family of classical Hamiltonians has a ground state energy problem that is NP-hard, then it is necessarily also capable of simulating the complete physics of any other classical Hamiltonian.
 The converse implication is immediate.

 In the quantum setting, there were hints that a similar result might hold.
 The classes of two-qubit interactions that are universal for simulating all, stoquastic, and classical Hamiltonians, respectively, were fully characterised in~\cite{Cubitt:2017}, and turned out to coincide precisely with the classes of interactions that have QMA-, StoqMA and NP-complete ground state energy problems.
 However, the proofs of these two classifications were independent, and it was certainly possible this coincidence only applied in the case of qubits, as the proof techniques relied critically on having only two-qubit interactions.
 Furthermore, the more complicated non-commutative structure of quantum Hamiltonians made it impossible to replicate the classical approach of~\cite{Cubitt:2017} to proving a relationship between complexity and simulation.